eclipse-sumo/sumo/docs/web/docs/Demand/Importing_O/D_Matrices.md

 using (**--prefix** {{DT_STR}}).
 As usual, they are written to the output file named using the **--output-file** {{DT_FILE}} (**-o** {{DT_FILE}} for short).
 You can specify a vehicle type to be added to the trip definitions using **--vtype** {{DT_STR}}.
-Please remark that vehicles will have no type unless not given in the O/D-matrices or defined using this option.
+Please remark that vehicles will have no type unless given in the O/D-matrices or defined using this option.
 The command line option overrides type names given in the O/D-matrices.
 The type itself will not be generated.
 Vehicles will be generated for the time period between **--begin** {{DT_TIME}} (**-b** {{DT_TIME}}) and -**-end** {{DT_TIME}} (**-e** {{DT_TIME}}), having 0 and 86400 as default values,